USCompact.org Logo About Us U.S. Documents F.S.M. Documents R.M.I. Documents Search

 Current US-FSM Joint Economic Management Committee (JEMCO) members include:

-• Mr. Nikolao Pula, Director, U.S. Department of the Interior, Office of Insular Affairs
+• Mr. Nikolao Pula, Acting Deputy Assistant Secretary, U.S. Department of the Interior, Office of Insular Affairs

-• Mr. Fabian Nimea, Director, Office of SBOC, FSM National Government
+• Mr. Loren Robert, F.S.M.
+Secretary of Foreign Affairs, FSM National Government

-• Mr. C. Stephen McGann, Director, Office of Australia, New Zealand, and Pacific Island Affairs, EAP, U.S. Department of State
+• Ms. Alcy Frelick, Director, Office of Australia, New Zealand, and Pacific Island Affairs, EAP, U.S. Department of State

-Current US-RMI Joint Economic Managemetn and Fiscal Accountability Committee (JEMFAC) members include:
+Current US-RMI Joint Economic Management and Fiscal Accountability Committee (JEMFAC) members include:

-• Mr. Nikolao Pula, Director, U.S. Department of the Interior, Office of Insular Affairs
+• Mr. Nikolao Pula, Acting Deputy Assistant Secretary, U.S. Department of the Interior, Office of Insular Affairs

-• Mr. C. Stephen McGann, Director, Office of Australia, New Zealand, and Pacific Island Affairs, EAP, U.S. Department of State
+• Ms. Alcy Frelick, Director, Office of Australia, New Zealand, and Pacific Island Affairs, EAP, U.S. Department of State

 A Joint Economic Management Committee (FSM) and a Joint Economic Management and Financial Accountability Committee (RMI) has been established to strengthen management and accountability with regard to assistance provided under the Compact, as amended, and to promote the effective use of funding provided thereunder.
 The duties of each committee are to: